-After Vietnam, I worked in the IOOF Children’s Home in Gilroy, California.
-I finished undergraduate work at SJS, my last year while living in San Francisco.
-I spent four years in England as a gardener/caretaker and then moved to Eugene, Ore., where I finished a master’s degree.
-I relocated to Evanston for graduate work at Northwestern, and began tutoring middle level kids for the One-to-One Learning Center in Wilmette.
-I switched to National-Louis University to become a teacher while working as youth program director at Onward Neighborhood House in Chicago.
+After Vietnam, Hilton worked in a children's home in Gilroy, California.
+He spent four years in England as a gardener/caretaker and then moved to Eugene, Ore., where he finished a master's degree.
+Hilton relocated to Evanston for graduate work at Northwestern, and began tutoring middle-level kids for the One-to-One Learning Center in Wilmette.
+He switched to National-Louis University to become a teacher while working as youth program director at Onward Neighborhood House in Chicago.

-I then began teaching in public school, first in Cicero as a Title I teacher and then in Lincolnwood, as a 6th, 7th and 8th grade reading teacher.
-After ten years in public school, I came to Saint Xavier University to head the Reading Clinic.
-I was also foreign student support staff.
+Hilton then began teaching in public school, first in Cicero as a Title I teacher and then in Lincolnwood, as a 6th, 7th and 8th grade reading teacher.
+After 10 years in public school, he joined Saint Xavier University to head the Reading Clinic and work in foreign student support.

 - Action Research and Educational Research

 - Reading in the Content Area

 - Historical Trends and Issues in Education